 Generally the more veggies, the fewer calories you will take in before you feel full.
 Some vegetables keep you full longer than others.
 Beans and certain intact grains also keep hunger away longer.

-Nuts will add more calories before becoming full, and can be used in larger portions if you tend to be underweight.
-Olive oil can be added to a salad to give more calories for the same goal.
+Nuts will add more calories before you feel full.
+You can use them in larger portions if you tend to be underweight.
+And you can add olive oil to a salad to give more calories for the same goal.

 The meat is slightly less than previously described, but 70 grams of protein in a day is adequate for most of us.
 This would be 20 grams at a time for 3 or 4 times a day.
 If you are very active physically, or are trying to build muscle, you would want to get more protein in a day.